tairaeli/ICER_user_data_analytics/README.md

 ## Individual File Explanation

-ICER_User_Dat:
-  - [data_exploration](ICER_User_Dat/data_exploration) directory includes the notebooks, python, and sh files used used to explore, test and load the full slurm data file through different packages and methods.

 ICER_package:
   - [DataAnalyzer.py](ICER_package/DataAnalyzer.py) is the file that includes the class that houses all of our analysis functions.
   - [tests](ICER_package/tests) directory includes 3 files for testing ICER_package and are the following: